geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

         .Build();
 ```

-### Option 2: Startup.cs
+### Option 2: `AddApplicationInsightsTelemetry` (Preferred approach if customizing Application Insights settings)

-The older extension method `AddApplicationInsightsTelemetry` on the `IServiceCollection` is still available for customized configuration using one of its overloaded signatures.
+The extension method `AddApplicationInsightsTelemetry` on the `IServiceCollection` is recommended for customized configuration using one of its overloaded signatures.

 In the method `ConfigureServices` of your Startup class, add the Application Insights service as follows: